mharen/mharen.github.io/_posts/2010/2010-03-18-power-of-defaults-and-sourcesafe-really.md

 **It becomes corrupted far too easily.** Every 30 days, it’ll suggest that you run a consistency checker to detect and fix problems.
 Unfortunately, the documentation warns that the consistency checker, while important, can also corrupt your databases.
 Say whaaaa?
 There other maintenance utilities are equally dangerous.

 **It is hostile to developers**, the only ones that actually care about it.
-It supports multiple checkouts and merging so poorly that no sane team would use anything but exclusive checkouts (of course no sane team would use this product…).
+It supports multiple checkouts and merging so poorly that no sane team would use anything but exclusive checkouts (of course no sane team would use this product...).
 It’s so ridiculously slow to “get latest” on a tree of trivial size (minutes, not seconds) that this becomes a dreaded activity.

 If I had to guess, I’d say that a bunch of interns cranked this thing out as a brute force, fun summer project called “let’s make a POS VCS.”
 They had no intention of shipping an obviously malicious product, and are just as shocked (ashamed?) as the rest of us when it was [sold to Microsoft](http://en.wikipedia.org/wiki/Microsoft_Visual_SourceSafe#History).